boldry/NinjaBusiness/templates/investor_collateral/ai_prompts/02_Market_Analysis_Prompt.md

 **Quality Standards:**
 - TAM/SAM/SOM calculations are transparent and defensible
-- All market size claims have credible sources
+- **All market size claims have credible sources with URLs and dates within 12 months**
+- **All sources use markdown link format: [Source Name](https://url.com) - Published: Month Year**
-- Multiple methodologies used to validate market size
+- Multiple methodologies used to validate market size with recent data
-- Market trends are backed by data
+- Market trends are backed by data **from active web research (not AI memory)**
-- Customer personas are specific and actionable
+- Customer personas are specific and actionable based on current market data
-- Market risks are honestly assessed
+- Market risks are honestly assessed with recent examples
-- "Why now" is compelling and clear
+- "Why now" is compelling and clear with recent market signals

+**🚨 SOURCE VERIFICATION CHECKLIST:**
+- [ ] All sources have clickable URLs
+- [ ] All sources published within last 12 months
+- [ ] All sources found via active web search (not from training data)
+- [ ] Publication dates clearly indicated for every source
+- [ ] No broken or inaccessible links

 **Critical Sections to Emphasize:**
 - **TAM/SAM/SOM**: Most important for investment decisions